acme/test-www-mechanize-psgi/README.md

 ## $mech->followable\_links()

-Returns a list of links that Mech can follow.
+Returns a list of links that [WWW::Mechanize](https://metacpan.org/pod/WWW::Mechanize) can follow.
 This is only http and https links.

 ## $mech->page\_links\_ok( \[ $desc \] )